 The advantages of subcontracting or offshoring your manufacturing include reduced labor costs, low or no infrastructure costs (no fixed capital expenses including the original cost of equipment), zero equipment maintenance costs, lower material costs, and in certain cases – capitalization on a favorable exchange rate.

 With that list of benefits, it comes as no surprise that companies have moved to outsourcing their manufacturing.
-Major industries such as chemical, automotive, aerospace, marine, and food and beverage have weighed the pros and cons of outsourcing manufacturing in India, to China, and Vietnam.
+Major industries such as chemical, automotive, aerospace, marine, and food and beverage have weighed the pros and cons of outsourcing manufacturing in India, to China, and Mexico.

 International manufacturing partners can have various metalworking capabilities such as casting, CNC machining, metal injection molding, sheet metal stamping and they even perform plastic injection molding.